Devlin DeFrancesco

 Devlin DeFrancesco Bio

-Devlin DeFrancesco, born January 17, 2000, is a Canadian professional auto racing driver.
-He last competed in the IndyCar Series for Rahal Letterman Lanigan Racing and is notably recognized for winning the 60th running of the Daytona 24 in the LMP2 class in January 2022 alongside teammates Eric Lux, Patricio O’Ward, and Colton Herta.
+Devlin DeFrancesco (born January 17, 2000) is a Canadian professional auto racing driver best known for his time in the IndyCar Series.
+He most recently competed in IndyCar with Rahal Letterman Lanigan Racing, driving the No. 29 entry.
+In January 2022, DeFrancesco earned one of the biggest victories of his career when he won the 60th running of the Daytona 24 in the LMP2 class, co-driving with Eric Lux, Patricio O’Ward, and Colton Herta.

 Early Life and Background